Archaeology Of Central New York

 Skaneateles Farm Archaeology: Students will learn excavation techniques as we explore a possible privy site at the Austin / Van Etten farm (established ca. 1812) in Skaneateles.

 No experience necessary.
 Earn 6 units of credit- ANT443/643 (tuition, with no additional project fee.
 First class meets in Lyman 411a (program will arrange transportation to off campus venues).
-Program is daily 9-4 with final day B-B-Q on May 24th.
+Program is daily 9-4 with a final day B-B-Q.

 Armstrong: firstname.lastname@example.org or